 To ensure adequate systems for maintenance and monitoring are in place, and to ensure compliance with legal responsibilities, it is necessary to implement procedures and documentation, which may include compliance with international standards.
-Again, it is self-evident that these procedures will not produce the desired outcome unless individuals with appropriate skills are available, tasked and motivated to implement them.
+Again, it is self- evident that these procedures will not produce the desired outcome unless individuals with appropriate skills are available, tasked and motivated to implement them.

-In order for management to be confident that the issue is fully addressed, they will need to ensure that they have effectively communicated with, motivated and delegated to their workforce, and that the workforce is reliable and capable.
-In the latter instance, qualifications, ideally endorsed by an appropriate authority, can be used to evidence that the responsible person has completed the necessary training, increasing management confidence levels.
-For technicians who will be tasked with carrying out maintenance, practical training is shown to be more effective than classroom training alone.
+In order for management to be confident that the issue is fully addressed, they will need to ensure that they have effectively communicated with, motivated and delegated to their contractors, and that the contractors personnel is reliable and capable.
+In the latter instance, qualifications, ideally endorsed by HCOP8, can be used to evidence that the responsible person is adequately qualified, increasing management confidence levels.